austinwu97/calculator-/README.md

 1. npm install
 2. npm start

-Note: The app should pop up in the browser.
+Note: The app should pop up in your browser.
 If not, open http://localhost:3000 in your browser